explosion/curated-transformers/docs/source/deployment.rst

    mask_example = AttentionMask(torch.ones((4, 20), dtype=torch.bool, device=device))
    traced = torch.jit.trace(decoder, (X_example, mask_example))

-As you can see, we are feeding the model with an all-zeros piece identifier and all-ones mask tensors during tracing.
-This is not really an issue, as long as the inputs allows the model to run normally, tracing can do its work.
+As you can see, we are feeding the model with an all-zeros piece identifier tensor and an all-ones mask tensor during tracing.
+This is not really an issue - as long as the inputs allow the model to run normally, tracing can do its work.

 In the example above, ``traced`` is a TorchScript module.
 From the surface, it behaves like any other module.
 We can feed it some piece identifiers to get